ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 ### **6. Define keynodes for implemented agent and integrate their in agent program.**

 For each agent, you can specify key sc-elements that this agent uses during the execution of its program.
 These key sc-elements are sc-elements that agent does not generate, but uses in the process of searching for or creating connections between entities in knowledge base.
 Key sc-elements are named keynodes.
-You can find these keynodes by its system identifiers (method `HelperFindBySystemIdtf`) if they have such identifiers.
+You can find these keynodes by its system identifiers (method `SearchElementBySystemIdentifier`) if they have such identifiers.
 Also, you can use class `ScKeynode` to define keynodes as static objects and use them in agents.

 ```diff
 set-agents-module/